ReactRocket/vue-simple-setup/README.md

 To get started with this project, you need to follow these steps:

-   ### 1. Clone the repository:
-        git clone <your-repository-url>
-        cd vue-simple-setup
-   ### 2. Open the index.html file in your browser:
-   You don't need to set up a local server for this simple project.
-Just open the index.html file directly in your browser.
+  ### 1. Create a folder with any name (vue-demo-app)
+  ### 2. Create an HTML file in the folder, copy the code below, and paste it into the index.html file. (index.html)
+  ### 3. Create a CSS file in the folder, copy the code below, and paste it into the style.css file. (style.css)
+  ### 4. Create a JAVASCRIPT file in the folder, copy the code below, and paste it into the script.js file. (script.js)

 ## Usage